• Skip to primary navigation

 Crab salad served in lettuce cups.

-You can keep the leftovers in the fridge, in an airtight container, for up to three days.
+You can keep the leftovers in an airtight container in the fridge for up to three days.
 Give the salad another mix before using it.
+I don't recommend freezing this salad.

 Crab salad served in a white bowl.